Young Dancers Training Program

 Exceptional training for today’s world in dance.

-The mission of the Ruth Page School of Dance is to offer the highest level of training and personal development to each student.
+The Ruth Page School of Dance provides the highest level of training and personal development to each student.
 We believe that all students will benefit from the discipline, creative thinking and emotional expressiveness that dance provides.
 Through our Young Dancer’s Training Program, the School also strives to prepare young dancers for the demands of today’s world in dance.
 Providing the highest level of training and expertise, the Ruth Page School of Dance is considered to be one of the country's finest dance education centers.

 The School’s curriculum is grounded in a uniquely American Ballet Technique – functional athleticism coupled with elements of Vaganova, Cecchetti, and RDA techniques.
 Essential to the curriculum and student learning is contemporary, modern, jazz, and other styles of dance as well as other related arts.
 We believe that anyone can dance if they are disciplined, well trained and open to a variety of concepts.
 Flexibility of ideas is helpful in any profession, but especially crucial in today’s professional dance environment where choreographers often integrate various styles into their work.
 We want our students to be ready for the ever changing and exciting world of today’s dance world.

-Through the Young Dancers Training Program, children between 3 and 20 years of age are able to excel and flourish within an environment geared so that a young dancer may progress from beginner to advanced technique levels in a systematic fashion.
+Through the Young Dancers Training Program, children are able to excel and flourish within an environment geared so that a young dancer may progress from beginner to advanced technique levels in a systematic fashion.
 Students are strongly encouraged to attend all classes per term to ensure a healthy experience and positive technical advancement.
 In addition, live piano accompaniment is provided for most ballet classes, giving students an opportunity to explore changes in rhythms, tempos and dynamics.

 The Ruth Page School of Dance reflects the legendary career and work of its visionary leader.
 Ruth Page’s classical and iconic “The Nutcracker ” displayed her grounding in ballet.
 But her collaborations with notable choreographers for example such as Harold Kreutzberg, a cutting edge modern dance expressionist, and her jazz-influenced work at the Music Box Theater in NYC speak to her dedication to exploring all forms and styles of dance.
 Ruth Page’s school embodies her vision of the versatile, well-trained, and exceptional dancer.